Dieppe Raid: Daily Telegraph crossword controversy

 On 17 August 1942, the clue "French port (6)" appeared in the Daily Telegraph crossword (compiled by Leonard Dawe), followed by the solution, "Dieppe"; the raid on Dieppe took place the next day, on 19 August.
 The War Office suspected that the crossword had been used to pass intelligence to the Germans and called upon Lord Tweedsmuir, (Note: Son of the novelist John Buchan, former Governor General of Canada) a senior intelligence officer attached to the Canadian Army, to investigate.
 Tweedsmuir later said, "We noticed that the crossword contained the word 'Dieppe', and there was an immediate and exhaustive inquiry which also involved MI5.
 But in the end, it was concluded that it was just a remarkable coincidence – a complete fluke".

 A similar crossword coincidence occurred in May 1944, prior to D-Day.
 Multiple terms associated with Operation Overlord (including the word "Overlord") appeared in the Daily Telegraph crossword (also written by Dawe) and after another investigation by MI5, it was concluded that it was another coincidence.
 Further to this, a former student identified that Dawe frequently requested words from his students, many of whom were children in the same area as US military personnel.

+The Hinge of Fate

+In 1950, Churchill was writing The Hinge of Fate, the fourth volume of his memoirs/history entitled The Second World War.
+The Hinge of Fate covered the events from January 1942 to June 1943.
+On 2 August 1950, Churchill sent Hastings Ismay (who was now serving as a researcher and a ghostwriter for Churchill's book series) a memo where he noted that the original plan for a raid on Dieppe codenamed Operation Rutter had been cancelled on 7 July 1942 and that Montgomery had advised against relaunching it.
+Churchill noted that Operation Rutter was launched under the new codename of Operation Jubilee on 19 August 1942, a decision that he did not remember approving at the time.
+Churchill wrote to Ismay that he wanted to know "who took the decision to revive the attack after it had been abandoned and Montgomery had cleared out".
+In particular, Churchill wanted to know "...what the facts were – namely: did the Chiefs of Staff, or the Defence Committee or the War Cabinet ever consider the matter of the revival of the operation [a] when I was in England, [b] when I was out of England, or was it all pushed through by Dickie Mountbatten on his own without reference to higher authority?".
+Churchill's references to being out of England in August 1942 were to his summit with Joseph Stalin in Moscow followed up by a lengthy trip to the Middle East.